 - A :02-second penalty per cone moved out of its box will be assessed during the autocross.

-- A :04-second time penalty for exceeding the finish line stop box will be assessed during the autocross
+- A :04-second time penalty for exceeding the finish line stop box may be assessed during the autocross

-The Autocross event will count toward the Holley LS Fest Grand Champion award for competitors who compete in Drag Race, Autocross, 3S Challenge and Show-n-Shine.
+The Autocross event will count toward the Holley LS Fest Grand Champion award for competitors who compete in Drag Race, Autocross, 3S Challenge, Show-n-Shine and Track X.

 * Event organizers reserve the right to change rules and class descriptions up to event time to promote fair and safe competition.